 Ford became fluent in multiple languages to better communicate with her patients, many of whom paid for their care in groceries, poultry, textiles or other goods or services.
 She treated her poorest patients for free, even bringing them blankets, coal and food.

 "The Lady Doctor," as she became known during her 50 years of practicing medicine, continued caring for patients up to two weeks before her death in October 1952.
-At that time, she was still the only black female physician in Denver and one of only a few black doctors in the entire state.
+At that time, she was still the only African-American female physician in Denver and one of only a few black doctors in the entire state.

-Nearly a century after making history as both Denver’s and Colorado’s first black female physician, Ford was inducted into the Colorado Women’s Hall of Fame in 1985, and in 1989, the Colorado Medical Society declared her one of Colorado's "medical pioneers."
+Nearly a century after making history as both Denver’s and Colorado’s first African-American female physician, Ford was inducted into the Colorado Women’s Hall of Fame in 1985, and in 1989, the Colorado Medical Society declared her one of Colorado's "medical pioneers."
 (She wasn’t admitted to the medical society until 1950, just two years before her death.)
 Her name also lives on through the University of Colorado’s Justina Ford Scholarship for Commitment to the Underserved and the Justina Ford Medical Society, as well as Denver’s Ford-Warren Branch Library.

 As for Ford’s former home and office, the two-story Italianate brick building, once slated for demolition, was moved to 3091 California St. in 1984.
 Shortly thereafter it was renovated and added to the National Register of Historic Places, and it has served as the Black American West Museum and Heritage Center since 1989.